 Deal management

-I had zero API connectivity issues in 6 months.
-Bybit, Binance, OKX — all stable.
-Some competitors (I'm looking at you, Cryptohopper) have had multi-day outages.
+Zero API connectivity issues in 6 months across Bybit, Binance, and OKX.
+Cryptohopper had a multi-day outage that cost me in 2023.
 3Commas hasn't had one that affected me in two years of use.

 Paper trading

-The paper trading mode is realistic.
-It simulates slippage and uses real order book data.
-I use it to test new configurations for 2-4 weeks before going live.
-Not all platforms do this well.
+The paper mode simulates slippage and uses real order book data.
+Realistic enough to actually test configurations.
+I run new setups for 2-4 weeks in paper before going live.
+Not all platforms do this honestly, Pionex's paper trading is basically useless.

 What's frustrating